Geek, gamer, writer, graphic artist. Ced's favorite shows and adventures are those that allow him to enjoy the world from his bedroom.

 A. Mythological Swords

 In mythology, magical swords often represent the blessing of strength or power by the gods.
-If not, they are a terse summary of the wielder’s personality.
+If not, they are a terse summary or extension of the wielder’s personality.

 - Almace: The sword of Turpin, Archbishop of Reims in The Song of Roland.